-With only 30% of land rights registered or recorded worldwide, land is at the center of development challenges.
+With the majority of the world’s population lacking secure land and property rights, land is at the center of development challenges.

 Improving tenure security for both men and women responds to the Sustainable Development Goals’ (SDGs) target of “all men and women having equal rights to ownership and control over land by 2030.”
-Reaching this goal will require investing in independent and transferable rights to land for women in particular.
-Without a legal protection, women’s property inheritance remains often endangered and cumbersome.
+Reaching this goal will require investing in independent and transferable rights to land, and for women in particular.

-Secure tenure and covering land records enable value-based property taxes, which can contribute significantly to local government revenues and services, but this resource is commonly underutilized in low income countries (0.4% of GDP versus 35.5% in middle income countries).
+Secure tenure and accurate up-to-date land records enable value-based property taxes, which can contribute significantly to local government revenues and services, but this resource is commonly underutilized in low income countries (0.6% of GDP versus 2.2% for industrialized countries).
 Good land records allow the application of mass valuation systems providing a way towards equitable and efficient property taxes.

-Secure tenure and good land governance reduce conflicts and social tension, and tenure security is a pressing need in the immediate post-conflict period.
-Failing to resolve land conflicts affect economic performance and prolong and create social conflicts.
+Secure tenure and good land governance can reduce conflicts and social tension, and tenure security is a pressing need in the immediate post-conflict period.
+Failing to resolve land conflicts affects economic performance and can prolong or inflame social tension.

 Investment in secure tenure is a direct investment in disaster recovery ability and resilience.
 The more secure, formal, and reconcilable the rights and systems are, the less vulnerable the land users are for eviction or loss of livelihoods in the case of a disaster.
 Also, comprehensive and secure land records offer critical protection of rights when population is displaced by a disaster.

-Insecure tenure and lack of covering land records tangibly hinder financing and implementation of public infrastructure investments impacting safety, public health, access energy solutions and extractives, and access to markets and trade.
+Insecure tenure and lack of up-to-date land records has a direct impact on financing and implementation of public infrastructure investments, impacting safety, public health, access to energy solutions and extractives, and access to markets and trade.

-Securing tenure has become more affordable, feasible, and accessible than ever before in the history by digitalization, automation, new geospatial technologies, and crowdsourcing.
-However, excessive requirements, lack of standardization, conservative professions, change resistance, and restrictive policies limit progress unnecessarily.
+Securing tenure has become more affordable, feasible, and accessible than ever before in history through digitalization, automation, new geospatial technologies, and crowdsourcing.
+However, excessive legal and procedural requirements, lack of standardization, conservative professions, change resistance, and restrictive policies limit progress.